draape/game-of-corona/README.md

 ## The rules

+Most of the rules have a probability that the rule will come in to play, noted in parentheses.
+These are suggestions, feel free to play around with them, but make sure your test cases reflect your changes!

 - A healthy person in contact with an infected person gets infected (50%)
 - An infected person goes into quarantine (80%)
 - A healthy person in contact with an infected person goes into isolation (10%)